 Advanced Player Progressive Training (Yellow Ball)

 For ages 12 to 18, players in the initial levels of Development will work on refining their stroke mechanics.
 As players advance, a larger array of shots and techniques will be addressed, with a particular focus on match play strategies.

-Ages 12 – 18.
-For juniors who are competing at high school, district, and/or sectional level.
-Identifying and developing style of play and understanding match flow will be reinforced through situational drills.
-Decision making skills will be emphasized in live ball drilling.
+Juniors competing at high school, district and/or sectional levels will sharpen their strategic advantages through drills, competitive match play and intense physical training.
+Identifying and developing a style of play and understanding match flow are reinforced through situational drills.
 Active tournament play is required.